dotnet/arcade/Documentation/ArcadeSdk.md

 ### MicroBuild

-The repository shall define a YAML build definition that uses MicroBuild (e.g. `.vsts-ci.yml`).
+The repository shall define an Azure DevOps YAML Pipeline that uses MicroBuild (e.g. `.vsts-ci.yml`).

 The following step shall be included in the definition: